HIV and AIDS – Clinical and Social Perspectives

 - Post exposure prophylaxis based on the antiretroviral treatment to minimise the risk of HIV infection after potential exposure of the viral pathogen

 - Pre-exposure prophylaxis is helpful for those individuals who bear the risk for attaining HIV infection.
 Such people include the health care workers or scientists handling the body fluids and blood specimens almost on a daily basis.
-Similarly, heterosexual, homosexual or bisexual couples who do not practice monogamous relationships with their partners and drug addicts may benefit by such prophylactic measures.
+Similarly, couples who do not practice monogamous relationships with their partners and drug addicts may benefit by such prophylactic measures.
 These practices include rendering drugs, repeat HIV tests and prescription refills for the risk prone population.

 Impoverished provinces of the developing countries remain influenced by misconceptions due to less awareness about HIV and AIDS.
 The ethical perspectives require understanding and implementation while dealing with the HIV infected seropositivities.
 Appropriate counselling sessions are required for HIV infected individuals to help them develop resistance for withstanding against the incurable illness.
 AIDS infected people tend to become alcoholic or drug addicts with the gradual depletion of their immune system.
 With lack of awareness about the disease, they are isolated and mistreated by society leading to severe mental complications that consistently hinder management of HIV complications in the infected population.

 The AIDS infected people report high incidences of psychiatric co-morbidities including depression, inattention, substance abuse, cognitive and psychotic illnesses.
-Such associated conditions adversely influence the patients’ immune system, thereby decreasing the survival rates and proportionately increasing mortalities in the diseased population.
+Such associated conditions adversely influence the patients’ immune system, thereby decreasing the survival rates and proportionately increasing mortality in the diseased population.

 AIDS awareness campaigns are required throughout the globe to disseminate awareness regarding prophylactic and preventive measures for challenging the progression of HIV infection.
 AIDS affected patients suffer from prejudice, fear, discrimination and ostracism in society.
 International laws need necessary amendments and appropriate measures undertaken to reduce the social sufferings of the HIV infected population.

-AIDS treated symptomatically and with antiretroviral standard therapy.
+AIDS treated symptomatically and with anti-retroviral standard therapy.
 However, there is no definite cure of HIV infection until date.
 Clinical trials are on their way to explore an effective vaccine and treatment regimen for delivering a permanent cure against the lethal disease.
 Traditional and Alternative Medicine claims remedies for delivering symptomatic relief to the diseased individuals.
 The treatment enhances the immune system and helps developing weight gain, combating hypovitaminosis and pain control in HIV infected subjects.
 The herbal remedies may also prove effective in rendering permanent cure to the associated infections like Candida albicans.
 Alternative therapy is also useful in antagonizing the side effects of HIV standard treatment regimen.
 The use of fish oil helps to control increased blood cholesterol levels with the continued use of antiretroviral drugs in HIV patients.
 Whey or milk serum proteins work as anti-diarrheal drugs and enhance the CD-4 counts in the HIV affected population.
 The herbs like Prunella vulgaris and Gnaphalium polycephalum believed to render longevity and enhance the energy levels of the immunocompromised patients.
 Licorice root is under clinical trials for its potential sedative effects and properties to cure haemophilia and hepatitis C complications of HIV infection.
 Herbal supplements including Hyssopus officinalis, St. John’s Wort and Garlic are under clinical investigation for their remedial actions in reducing cough, dry throat, depression and immune modifying properties.
 However, to avoid ethical dilemmas, it is essential for clinicians to explain the patients regarding potential benefits and risks associated with various HIV treatment options prior to initiating them in the diseased population.